Diego1Hernandez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/EMWQk8U.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open Wireshark and type "ICMP" into the search bar and press enter.
 Next, open command line on VM1 through the start menu, then send a perpetual ping command "ping -t <ip address>" to VM2's private IP address.
-VM2's private IP address can be found on azure Virtual Machines-->VM2-->IPaddress.
+VM2's private IP address can be found on azure Virtual Machines -->VM2 -->IP address.
 Traffic should be observable on Wireshark shortly after pinging VM2.
-Next, on Azure open Network Security Groups-->VM2-NSH-->Inbound Security Rules-->add.
+Next, on Azure open Network Security Groups -->VM2-NSH -->Inbound Security Rules-->add.
 Set the designated port ranges to ICMP, then set action to deny.
 Return to VM1, observe the perpetual ping to VM2 timeout and observe the traffic on wireshark.
 </p>
 <br />

 <p>
 <h2>Observing SSH Traffic</h2>